cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/2 - Active Directory/4 - Post compromise attacks.md

 # GPP ATTACK
-This is a older attack and it is done on the Group Policy Preferences that allowed admins to create policies using embendded credentials.
+<mark style="background: #FF5582A6;">This is a older attack and it is done on the Group Policy Preferences that allowed admins to create policies using embendded credentials.</mark>

 These credentials were encrypted and placed in a "cPassword".
 - The key was acidentally released